Welcome to my SAT prep and tutoring blog! While you’re here, join my email list for free subscriber-only content that’s not available anywhere else!

 Your body and mind can become slow and sluggish when you eat the wrong food for breakfast, or speedy and sharp when you eat a good meal.

 There are other good reasons to eat a healthy breakfast before the SAT!

 Reasons to eat a healthy breakfast before the SAT

-- Fuel up so that your brain has enough power to run on – you need some healthy calories in your system for maximum brain function.
+- Fuel up so that your brain has enough power to run on while you take the SAT test.
+You need some healthy calories in your system for maximum brain function.